Welcome to this special site, which celebrates the career of vocalist and actress Valerie Masters, a very talented and professional lady.

 I would like to thank Valerie personally for all the positive comments which Valerie has made about this web site, and to wish Valerie every success in the future.

-The article in "Vision" magazine can be found on the Eurovision page of this site.
+The article about Valerie's music career in "Vision" magazine can be found on the Eurovision page of this site.

 This web site is dedicated to Valerie's Mother, Sarah (Sally) Sassienie.

 Valerie has a wealth of recorded material, including many single releases, more of which can be seen on Valerie's Recordings Page of this site.
 Valerie also recorded "Somewhere over the rainbow", which can be found on the compilation record "Moon River and other great hits"

 If you like Valerie and her excellent music, please leave your comments and memories in the Visitors' Book on this site.

 The Recollections page includes some special memories of Valerie from the Visitors' Book, as well as details of some of Valerie's early television appearances, including the ITV music show "Thank Your Lucky Stars".

 Thank you for visiting this dedicated site to Valerie Masters.